CedricZhang9516/1S2SMuSim/README.md

 ./Run.sh $n
 ```

-one can run each simulation, here $n corresponds to each simulaiton.
+one can run each simulation separately, here $n (1 - 4) corresponds to each simulaiton in order.

 For example, to run the Diffusion model with the laser, in the ./1S2SMuSim, type